bean-frog/auto-youtube-essay-writer/README.md

-# auto-youtube-essay-writer
+# Automated Essay from Youtube Video
-Automate watching, transcribing, and writing an essay on a topic from a youtube video.
+Automate watching, transcribing, summarizing, and writing an essay on a topic from a youtube video.
+Works best on fact-heavy, lecture-style, youtube videos